Bottr-js/Bottr/README.md

 </p>
 -------

-A Swift framework for creating Bots, head to our [Documentation](https://github.com/jcampbell05/BotKit.js/wiki) to read more about how to install and start using BotKit.
+A framework for creating Bots, head to our [Documentation](https://github.com/jcampbell05/BotKit.js/wiki) to read more about how to install and start using BotKit.

 Get in contact with the developer on Twitter: [@jcampbell_05](https://twitter.com/jcampbell_05)